 If you use the Lifetime ISA to save for buying your first home, it must be:

-Your Lifetime ISA must be open for at least 12 months before you can withdraw funds from it to buy your first home.
+It must be at least 12 months since the first contribution was made to your Lifetime ISA before you can withdraw funds from it to buy your first home.

 The type of Lifetime ISA you choose will depend on your attitude to risk and reward.